-Samuel Moyn is professor of law and history at Harvard University.
-His most recent book is Human Rights and the Uses of History, which collects some of his pieces for this magazine.
+Samuel Moyn teaches law and history at Harvard University.
+His most recent book is Christian Human Rights.

 Historians are losing their audience, and searching for the next trend won’t win it back.

 Does David Bromwich’s idea of a Burkean left amount to anything more than contempt for Obama?

 Why are philosophers invoking the notion of human dignity to revitalize theories of political ethics?

 Immigration, second-class wages, torture and taboo

 Jenny Martinez and Kathryn Sikkink offer conflicting histories of the ascendency of international courts.